-- 8.02 Off-road mechanized vehicles (defined as golf carts, garden tractors, small ATV All-Terrain-Vehicles, etc.) will be allowed to pull equipment trailers, only for set up and take down, unless prohibited by an individual stadium/event site.
+- 23.02 Off-road mechanized vehicles (defined as golf carts, garden tractors, small ATV All-Terrain-Vehicles, etc.) will be allowed to pull equipment trailers, only for set up and take down, unless prohibited by an individual stadium/event site.
 A protective bib must be rigged underneath the vehicle, so no fluids drop to the turf or carpet.
 Pick-up trucks, large tractors or similar vehicles are not permitted.
-The participating Band and its school are liable and will be held responsible for any damage to a Performance Area or venue caused by violation of these policies and/or actions of the operators generally. - 8.03 The following are NOT ALLOWED in a Performance, on the Performance Field, or anywhere on the premises during the operation of an event: - Any equipment, object, or material (including, but not limited to debris, powder, water, or other liquids) that may cause damage to the Performance Field or Performance Area, that presents a safety hazard, or that disrupts the scheduled flow of the contest - Pyrotechnics of any kind, including fire, fireworks, smoke bombs, or the discharge of arms - Lights-out routines - Animals - Off-road mechanized vehicles, defined as golf carts, garden tractors, small ATVs, etc. (see 8.02) - Drones or any remote-controlled helicopter, aircraft, or similar items - Hazardous equipment or illegal use of equipment - Applicable only to enclosed/dome venues: - Lighter-than-air or helium-filled balloons - Fog, smoke, or similar effect-generating equipment
+The participating Band and its school are liable and will be held responsible for any damage to a Performance Area or venue caused by violation of these policies and/or actions of the operators generally. - 23.03 The following are NOT ALLOWED in a Performance, on the Performance Field, or anywhere on the premises during the operation of an event: - Any equipment, object, or material (including, but not limited to debris, powder, water, or other liquids) that may cause damage to the Performance Field or Performance Area, that presents a safety hazard, or that disrupts the scheduled flow of the contest - Pyrotechnics of any kind, including fire, fireworks, smoke bombs, or the discharge of arms - Lights-out routines - Animals - Off-road mechanized vehicles, defined as golf carts, garden tractors, small ATVs, etc. (See 23.02) - Any remote-controlled device, including but not limited to drones, helicopters, grounded vehicles, or similar items; anywhere onsite including the stadium, parking areas, and warm-up areas - Hazardous equipment or illegal use of equipment - Applicable only to enclosed/dome venues: - Lighter-than-air or helium-filled balloons - Fog, smoke, or similar effect-generating equipment